70th birthday holiday ideas

 By Mike Gerrard

-We shouldn’t really need an excuse to get together with family and friends, or tick a trip off our bucket list, but celebrating your 70th birthday is the ideal time to be indulgent.
+We shouldn’t need an excuse to get together with family and friends, or tick a trip off our bucket list, but celebrating your 70th birthday is the ideal time to be indulgent.
 Some people might want to escape their family and take the trip of a lifetime, but most will probably want to celebrate with their immediate or extended families, which means finding the ideal place to stay whether in the UK or abroad.

 UK cottages and rentals

-Renting a cottage in the UK is one of the best options, provided you choose the location that’s convenient for as many people as possible … and preferably in an attractive part of the UK.
+Renting a cottage in the UK is one of the best options, provided you choose a location that’s convenient for as many people as possible … and preferably in an attractive part of the UK.
 Not everyone will want to spend all day sitting around reminiscing, so choose somewhere that can offer scenic drives, hiking, museums and other local attractions, so that the birthday turns into a memorable holiday for all generations.

-Depending where you live – and remember, it’s your birthday, you get to choose – you could consider a cottage in the Cotswolds, Sussex, Norfolk or Suffolk, which all offer lots of things for people to do, and lovely scenery too.
+Depending where you live – and remember, it’s your birthday, you get to choose – you could consider a cottage in the Cotswolds, Norfolk or Suffolk, which all offer lots of things for people to do, and lovely scenery too.
 If you plan to bring a pet, see this selection of dog-friendly cottages.